Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Introduction

 \section{Introduction}

-The classical Zermelo-Fraenkel axiom system $\ZFC$ is generally accepted as the foundation of all mathematics. $\ZFC$ is formalized in classical logic in which any statement is either true or false, and cannot be both at the same time.
-Throughout the course of the 20th century, there has been a continuous interest in foundations of mathematics formalized in various non-classical logics.
-The most notable examples are constructive set theories, such as $\IZF$, $\CZF$ and $\CST$, proposed by Harvey Friedman \cite{Friedman1977}, John Myhill \cite{Myhill1975} and Peter Aczel \cite{AczelCZF} among others.
-These theories are based in intuitionistic logic and aim to formalize the constructive side of mathematics.
+The Zermelo-Fraenkel axiom system, $\ZFC$, is generally accepted as the foundation of mathematics. $\ZFC$ is formalized in classical logic, in which any statement is either true or false, and cannot be both at the same time.
+Is there a possible interest in considering a set theory in which statements can be neither true nor false (paracomplete) or, more significantly, {\it both true and false} (paraconsistent)?

-A more significant departure from classical logic would be a \emph{paraconsistent} set theory, i.e., a set theory in which statements can be both true and false at the same time.
-For such a theory to be non-trivial, the underlying logic must, at the very least, fail to satisfy the {\it ex falso quodlibet} principle.
-Attempts at such a formalization have independently been proposed by various authors to a various degree of success, see, e.g., \cite{Libert, Hinnion} and the more recent \cite{Carnielli}.
-Sometimes, a motivating factor was the desire to adopt some form of {\it full comprehension} as an axiom and avoid Russell's paradox.

-In this paper, we are explicitly \emph{not} concerned with {full comprehension}.
-In our view, Russell's paradox is a natural consequence of the distinction between formal language and meta-language, and not something that needs to be avoided.
-Instead, we prioritise an intuitive treatment of non-classical sets so as to make our theory accessible to the classical mathematician used to working in $\ZFC$.
+The most common motivation for developing such a theory has been the wish to avoid Russell's paradox and maintain some form of naive comprehension, i.e., the axiom scheme ``$\exists x \forall y (y \in x \leqqq \varphi(y))$'' for every $\varphi$.
+In spite of the inconsistency of this scheme, many philosophers have found it more natural and intuitive than $\ZFC$, and have proposed alternative solutions, among others by adopting a logic in which contradictory statements can co-exist without trivializing.
+See, for instance, the work of Graham Priest \cite{Priest-LP}, Greg Restall \cite{NoteNaive}, Thierry Libert \cite{Libert}, the survey by Roland Hinnion \cite{Hinnion}, and the recent book by Zach Weber \cite{Weber}.